Schauder Basis with Finite Blaschke Products: Introduction

 The organization of the paper is as follows.
-In Section \ref{S:preliminaries}, we gather some facts about the Hardy spaces and Toeplitz operators.
-A detailed description of Hardy spaces is available in \cite{Duren, MR2261424}, and for Toeplitz operators, see \cite{MR1634900, MR4545809}.
-In Section \ref{S:technical-lemma}, we prove some technical lemmas that will be used in the proof of the main results.
-The most important among them is Lemma \ref{L:Estim_NormSup}, which provides a crucial estimate for the norm of elements in the range of conjugate-analytic Toeplitz operators.
-Section \ref{S:schauder-basis} presents a Schauder basis consisting of finite Blaschke products for $\mbox{Hol}(\overline{\mathbb{D}})$, endowed with a norm inherited from a Banach space $X$.
-This section contains two main results.
-First, in Theorem \ref{TheoX}, we establish the existence of a representing series that converges in the uniform norm, with coefficients given by explicit formulas.
-Then, in Theorem \ref{Cor:hp-blaschke}, we prove the uniqueness of the coefficients, along with convergence under an abstract norm arising from a Banach space.
+In Section \ref{S:preliminaries}, we gather some facts about Hardy spaces and Toeplitz operators.
+A detailed description of Hardy spaces is available in \cites{Duren, MR2261424, MR2500010}, and for Toeplitz operators, see \cites{MR1634900, MR4545809}.
+In Section \ref{S:technical-lemma}, we prove some technical results that will be used in the proof of the main results.
+The most important among them are Lemma \ref{L:Estim_NormSup}, which provides a crucial estimate for the norm of elements in the range of conjugate-analytic Toeplitz operators and Proposition \ref{Prop:unicity} which gives the unicity of the decomposition $\sum a_n B_n$, when the convergence is uniform on compact subsets of the open unit disk.
+In Section~\ref{S:completeness}, we give a characterization of the completeness of the sequence $(B_n)_{n\geq 0}$ in $\mathcal{A}(\mathbb D)$ and $H^p$.
+In Section \ref{S:schauder-basis}, we prove that, given any non-Blaschke sequence $(\lambda_n)_{n\geq 1}$, the sequence of finite Blaschke products $(B_n)_{n\geq 1}$, defined as in \eqref{D:def-Bn}, is a Schauder basis for $ \mathrm{Hol}(\overline{\mathbb{D}})$, endowed with a norm inherited from a Banach space $X$ satisfying some specific properties.
 This abstract framework encompasses classical settings such as the Hardy spaces $H^p$, $1 \leq p \leq \infty$, the weighted Bergman spaces $A_\alpha^p$, $1 \leq p \leq \infty$, $\alpha > -1$, and BMOA.
-Finally, in Section \ref{S:Shaprness}, we demonstrate the optimality of the result in the context of the disk algebra and the Hardy space $H^p$, in the sense that it cannot be extended to the whole space.
+We also prove that if, furthermore, the non-Blaschke sequence $(\lambda_n)_{n\geq 1}$ lives in a compact subset of the open unit disk, then the sequence $(B_n)_{n\geq 1}$ forms a Schauder basis for $ \mathrm{Hol}(\overline{\mathbb{D}})$ equipped with its natural topology.
+In Section~\ref{sec:Hardy}, we completely characterize the sequences $(\lambda_n)_{n\geq 1}$ so that $(B_n)_{n\geq 0}$ is a Schauder basis for $H^p$, $1<p<\infty$.
+Finally, in Section \ref{S:Shaprness}, we discuss the case of the disk algebra $\mathcal{A}(\mathbb D)$.

+We are deeply grateful to the referees for their careful reading of the paper and for their suggestions which allowed us to significantly improve several of our results.